 - Yarrow: mostly known for blossoms, its young leaves can be eaten either lightly cooked or in salads.
 BUT it is said that extended use of this plant, either medicinally or in the diet, can cause allergic skin rashes or lead to photosensitivity in some people.
 Maybe give this one a miss unless you love taking risks...

 Seems like a lot of green and leafies, doesn’t it?
 But there are also bound to be some missing candidates from this list of vegetables.
 Noticed some already?
 Then, please let us know.
 Most importantly, though, eat some of these veggies yourself!
-Click here for some tips.
-Create a "list of vegetables" right in your own yard!
+In fact, why not create a "list of veggies" right in your own yard!

 Check out our List of Vegetables with Pods